UKDynasty/ukdynasty.github.io/bylaws/index.md

 The 2017 rookie draft will be a 5-round rookie draft (slow email style), held sometime in May (date TBC), using the draft facility on MyFantasyLeague.com.
 Each team will have 1 draft pick for each round.
 Picks are tradeable, and immediately processed with commissioner approval during the draft.
 A 10 hour pick clock will be in use, with the clock paused between the hours of 10pm and 6am.

-### 3.1 Reduction to 4 rounds from 2018

-From 2018 onwards, the rookie draft will be 4 rounds.

-From the off-season before season 3 (start of the 2018 season) and beyond, an off-season roster size of 30 will apply from the close of the rookie draft until 2 weeks before the start of the NFL season, to allow owners to evaluate their players before bringing the roster within the 25-man limit.

-Free agents will not be included in the rookie draft.

 ### 3.1 Order of picks

 Rookie draft pick order will be based on the final league and playoff standings, as follows.